adiraj0902/Lets-Chat/README.md

 ## Notes

-- This repository provides a basic structure for a Firebase-based chat app.
-You can extend and customize it as per your requirements.
 - Make sure to handle security and privacy aspects when implementing user authentication and chat features.

-For more details about Firebase services and Android app development, refer to the official [Firebase Documentation](https://firebase.google.com/docs) and [Android Documentation](https://developer.android.com/docs).
+For more details [Firebase Documentation](https://firebase.google.com/docs) and [Android Documentation](https://developer.android.com/docs).